Aurelian-C/React-Summary_App/src/markdowns/08_React_&_optimization_techniques/Preventing_function_recreation_with_useCallback.md

 ## Usage

-When you optimize rendering performance, you will sometimes need to cache the functions that you pass to child components.
-To cache a function between re-renders of your component, wrap its definition into the `useCallback` hook.
-Call `useCallback` at the top level of your component to cache a function definition between re-renders:
+==When you optimize rendering performance, you will sometimes need to cache the functions that you pass to child components.
+To cache a function between re-renders of your component, wrap its definition into the `useCallback` hook.== Call `useCallback` at the top level of your component to cache a function definition between re-renders:

 ```react
 import { useCallback } from 'react';